-The Princeton Police Department is currently accepting applications!
-Please complete your application here.
+The Princeton Police Department is now accepting applications for Police Officers.
+Applications can be completed here.

 The Princeton Police Department was formed on January 1, 2013, when the Borough of Princeton and the Township of Princeton consolidated forming one Princeton.
 The consolidation of the Princeton's also included the former Borough and Township Police Department's merging into one police department, the Princeton Police Department.
 The Princeton Police Department has a very diverse complement of highly qualified officers many of whom have earned bachelor's and master's degrees.

 The Princeton Police Department is organized by the separation of three Divisions:

 - K9 Bureau

 - Patrol Bureau

 The Department has identified itself as a service-oriented police department and participates in many community functions to include, including Community Night Out and the Youth Police Academy.

 Learn more about the Princeton Police Department on the Facebook Page.